-For more information, refer to the Node.js instructions.
+For more information, refer to the Node wiki.

-Less can then be installed via the node package manager (npm).
-We also use nodewatch to make our Less compiler a watcher style script.
+LESS can then be installed via the node package manager which is bundled with node (or installed with apt as it is not bundled with node.js on Ubuntu).
+We also use nodewatch to make our LESS compiler a watcher style script.